maldoinc/wireup/docs/pages/index.md

 === "Function Injection"

-    Injected functions will raise errors at module import time rather than when called.
+    Decorated functions are validated at import time, not when called.

     ```python
     @inject_from_container(container)